FarukExpress/admin-ninja-docs/docs/src/index.md

     details: Allows you to choose between light, dark, and semi-dark themes.
   - title: Multiple Layouts
     details: Switch between layouts to experience a whole new look and feel.
-footer: COPYRIGHT &copy; 2023-Present phafex, All rights Reserved.
+footer: Copyright 2023 Phafex.
+All rights reserved..
 ---